zachariahtimothy/cerebral-google-analytics/README.md

 # cerebral-google-analytics

+Warning: This library is currently in it's infancy.
+It is working for a pre-production application but has not been battle tested.
+Use at your own risk!
+PR's and help are absolutely welcomed! :)

 ## Description
 Google analytics module and provider for Cerebral JS This module exposes Google Analytics as a provider,